 To request student emergency funds, complete and submit the Student Assistance Grant for Emergencies application.
 Contact One Stop Student Services if you need assistance.

 Student Assistance Grant for Emergencies

-To be considered eligible, you must meet the following criteria:
+To be considered eligible, you must:

 - be a currently enrolled, degree-seeking student at the University of Minnesota Morris during the term in which the emergency funds are requested;

 - demonstrate financial need by describing your circumstances and providing documentation or receipts related to the emergency that show:

 - an amount paid or total balance due

 - the date when the emergency occurred (the emergency must occur within the term the funds are requested); and

 An eligibility review will determine if other financial aid can be maximized before awarding an emergency grant.
 Emergency funds can be used for food, rent, medical, transportation, technology, or other expenses that may be impacted during a financial crisis.